 If you want to manually adjust the number of CPUs and the amount of memory assigned to the virtual machine, perform the steps below:

-2. In Parallels Desktop 16 and earlier Parallels Desktop versions for Mac computers with Intel processors, under Hardware > Graphics set Memory option to Auto (Recommended).
+2. In Parallels Desktop 16 and earlier Parallels Desktop versions for Mac computers with Intel processors, under Hardware > Graphics set the Memory option to Auto (Recommended).

 3. Under Options > Optimization set Resource usage to No limit.